LibreTechnica/libretechnica.github.io/content/en/docs/individuals/foss_challenge.md

 --------------------
 ### Level 3.
 Switch federated and decentralized services

 Welcome to the Fediverse!
 Not to be confused with the overhyped Metaverse, the _Fediverse_ just means "federated services".
-These are services where individual instances are indepedently owned and operated, but work with others over shared, standard protocols.
+These are services where individual instances are independently owned and operated, but work with others over shared, standard protocols.
 The best example of this is e-mail.
 Anyone can run their own e-mail server and exchange messages with other ones across the internet.
 Other federated (or _decentralized_) services work the same way.
-[Fediverse Party](https://fediverse.party/) lists some good alertnatives to Instagram, YouTube, and Facebook, but perhaps the most well-known is a Twitter-alternative called [Mastodon](https://joinmastodon.org/).
-Here are some other decentralized alternives:
+[Fediverse Party](https://fediverse.party/) lists some good alternatives to Instagram, YouTube, and Facebook, but perhaps the most well-known is a Twitter-alternative called [Mastodon](https://joinmastodon.org/).
+Here are some other decentralized alternatives:

 - YouTube -> [PeerTube](https://joinpeertube.org/)
 - Instagram -> [PixelFed](https://pixelfed.org/)